-"Inherently waste-like chemicals" include expired chemicals, chemicals in deteriorating containers and chemicals that appear to be or are unusable.
+"Inherently waste-like chemicals" include expired chemicals, chemicals in deteriorating containers, and chemicals that appear to be or are, in fact, unusable.
 State inspectors may issue fines or infractions for inherently waste-like chemicals in your laboratory.
 Do not keep chemicals past their expiration date, and conduct cleanouts when you do your annual chemical inventory update.
+Please also see the section on "legacy chemicals" in Section G.3 (below).